 Your generosity and support would be greatly appreciated.
 Tax receipts are not issued.

-The Wasaga Beach Ratepayers Association, Inc. (WBRA) is a newly formed, non-partisan association of passionate volunteers with a collective interest in the future of the Town of Wasaga Beach.
+The Wasaga Beach Ratepayers Association, Inc. (WBRA) is an association of passionate volunteers with a collective interest in the future of the Town of Wasaga Beach.

 We invite and encourage interested residents and taxpayers to join our membership.